fiinix/fiinix.github.io/_posts/2018/october/2018-10-07-im-a-6-foot-white-guy-and-i-spent-a-year-getting-out-of-everyones-way.md

 excerpt: "In which I spent a year actively giving space to other people and realising just how much more spatial awareness women have."
 thumbnail: "kpop.gif"
 alt: "Loop of man walking away from explosion from K-Pop music video."
+disclaimer: "Trigger warning: The following entry includes a use of the C-word."
 ---
 From manspearing and mansplaining to manterrupting and manslamming, men have been known to exert their power since the dawn of time---look mom!
 I'm mansplaining right now.